On the algebraic K-theory of higher categories: The derived -category of Waldhausen -categories

 \subsection{Accessibility of {$\Wald$}}

 Finally, we set about showing that $\Wald$ is an accessible $\infty$-category.
-In fact, we prove the following stronger result. \begin{prp} The $\infty$-category $\Wald$ is compactly generated. \begin{proof} We wish to show that $\Wald$ is an object of the (huge) $\infty$-category $\Pr^{\mathrm{R}}_{\omega}$ of large compactly generated $\infty$-categories and limit-preserving, $\omega$-continuous functors \cite[Df.
-5.5.7.5]{HTT}.
-Thanks to \cite[Pr.
-5.5.7.6]{HTT}, it suffices for us to exhibit $\Wald$ as a suitable limit.
+In fact, we prove the following stronger result. \begin{prp} The $\infty$-category $\Wald$ is compactly generated. \begin{proof} The $\infty$-category $\Kan$ is compactly generated, as is the $\infty$-category $\Kan_{\ast}$ of pointed Kan complexes.
+We have already seen that $\Pair_{\infty}$ is compactly generated.
+Additionally, we may contemplate the full subcategory $\mathbf{Mono}\subset\Fun(\Delta^1,\Kan)$ spanned by those functors $\fromto{C}{D}$ that are monomorphisms.
+We claim that $\mathbf{Mono}$ is also compactly generated.
+Indeed, $\mathbf{Mono}$ is nothing more than the full subcategory of $\{\phi\}$-local objects, where $\phi$ denotes the map